 Hornets are another type of wasp and you can spot them because they are much larger than other stinging insects.
 They are not aggressive unless their nests are approached but they have a sting that is very painful.
 Be aware of any hornets you see around your home as there is likely a nest nearby.
 There are various sprays available to eliminate nests but unless you are particularly fearless, it is best to call a professional about hornet removal.

 Mud daubers have a distinctive long slender middle section and are typically black.
 While these pests are members of the wasp family they do not typically sting.
 Nonetheless, they can be a nuisance.
 Pest control specialists at Epcon Lane can remove mud daubers and advise you on how to seal your space to prevent future nesting.

 While bees may be frightening they typically won’t sting unless provoked.
 This is because most bee species can only sting once and some will even die after.
 The important thing to keep in mind is that bees are attracted to flowers so it is advantageous to steer clear of wearing brightly colored clothing or strongly scented cosmetics while outdoors.

 Furthermore, food will draw them near so picnicking may not be the best option.
 If one does approach try not to swat it and stay still.
-Bees are crucial to the environment and are currently in decline so it is important to not to kill them.
-If you find that you have a bee problem the Ohio pest professionals at Epcon Lane can safely and humanely remove them from your home - call us at 330-724-0007 today for help!
+Bees are crucial to the environment and are currently in decline so it is important not to kill them.
+If you find that you have a bee problem the pest exterminators at Epcon Lane can safely and humanely remove them from your home - call us at 330-724-0007 today for help!